geoffreytools/free-types/doc/Guide.md

 }
 ```

-`From` can be used to parameterise an object literal:
+`From` can be used to parameterise simple object literals:

 ```typescript
 type $Foo = From<{ a: number, b: string }, ['a', 'b']>;